 Each student who is absent must immediately, upon return to school, make arrangements with his/her teacher(s) to make up work missed.
-Students who have an unexcused absence from school may, or may not, be permitted to make up work.
+Students who are absent from school for reasons not permitted by State law may, or may not, be permitted to make up work.
 Each case is considered on its merits by the principal and the respective teacher(s).
-Students are requested to bring a note to school after each absence explaining the reason for the absence or tardiness.
+Students who are absent due to an in-school or out-of-school suspension are permitted to make up missed classroom assignments in accordance with District level policies and procedures.
+Students are requested to bring a note to school after each absence explaining the reason for the absence or tardiness in accordance with procedures and timelines defined in District level policies and procedures.

-The Board does not endorse students missing school for vacations or other nonemergency trips.
+The Board does not believe that students should be excused from school for vacations or other nonemergency trips.
 The responsibility for such absences resides with the parent(s), and they must not expect any work missed by their child to be retaught by the teacher.
 If the school is notified in advance of such a trip, reasonable efforts are made to prepare a general list of assignments for the student to do while he/she is absent.